-Establish an organisation structure for the project, and agree the resources you need, including:
+Define an organisation structure for the project,

-- you the student as PM

-- The Customer

-- Examiner

-- Supervisor
+Agree the resources you need, including:

-- Industry sponsor - members of the relevant research groups (to act as technical advisors, reviewers and auditors) - laboratory technicians (for support in the laboratory) - facility managers (to enable the scheduling of facilities required throughout the project etc.)
+- You the Project Manager (are part of the resources!) - The Customer: the Examiner; the Supervisor; your Industry sponsor - Other stakeholders? - members of the relevant research groups (acting as technical advisors, reviewers, auditors) - laboratory technicians (for support in the laboratory) - facility managers (to enable the scheduling of facilities required throughout the project)